 The message my mother kept telling me in the year before she died was simple, but open ended: "be great at whatever you do."
 Whatever field I wanted to pursue, from singing to acting to politics or business was fine with her, but whatever I chose I was supposed to be great at it.
 Work hard, learn everything you can, and become the best.
 It wasn't the normal message to hammer into a 10 year old, but time was tight and she knew she had a deadline.
 She had a particular respect for business and loved that I had a little side business making devil sticks- juggling sticks you could make with wood doweling and hockey tape- and selling them to other kids at school.

-She would drive me to the hardware store where I would buy my materials and used the time to talk about how much she respected my grandfather for building a company and taking care of his family.
-She taught me how to make my first business ledger, recording my materials costs and my sales to my friends at school, helping me learn how to calculate if I was making a profit.
-When she asked what I wanted to do with the profits and I told her I wanted to go the store and buy more materials so I could grow my little business, she smiled with pride.
+She would drive me to the hardware store where I would buy my materials and shared how much she respected my grandfather for building a company and taking care of his family.
+She taught me how to make my first business ledger, recording my materials costs and my sales to my friends at school, helping me calculate if I was making a profit.
+When she asked what I wanted to do with the profits and I told her I wanted to go to the store and buy more materials so I could grow my little business, she smiled with pride.

 My mother received her terminal diagnosis on December 24th, 1988.
 She died six years and a month later.
 After her diagnosis, she found that the medical system was efficient, but it was cold and clinical, leaving her struggling to find emotional support and guidance from people who understood what she was going through.
 She realized that if she needed this support herself, then other patients did too, so she founded Wellspring, a non-profit network of cancer support centers that provides emotional and psychological support to cancer patients and their families.